 Please note that Admissions does not have a role in the initial decision-making process but carries out frequent audits of decisions.

 Offers should be made in accordance with your approved and published entry criteria.
 In general, offers are made on a rolling basis until your programme quota is reached; this may happen as early as October or as late as August.
 In each case, once the programme quota is full, no more offers are made.
 Applicants must therefore be encouraged to apply as early as possible to any given programme.

 Under the Admissions Policy , offers for taught programmes will not be made after the third week of a trimester.
 Where results are received later than this due to circumstances beyond the applicant’s control, a deferred offer may be issued.

 Offers are made on copies of documents; a hold is put on the record until original documentation is verified or the Admissions Tutor has given approval.
 This hold currently prevents students viewing examination results.

-The instructions for applicants [pdf] may also be of interest to staff involved in advising prospective applicants.
+How to apply to UCD may also be of interest to staff involved in advising prospective applicants.